strategist922/HDPSETools/README.md

 HDPSETools
 ==========

 This is a common place for simple tools that the field engineering team @ [Hortonworks](http://hortonworks.com).
+These tools are community supported, and meant to be used as simple utilities and informal reference.
 The current tools that are in the repo are:

 ## Installation